Rust (programming language): Ownership and references

-Because of these ownership rules, Rust types are known as linear or affine types, meaning each value can be used exactly once.
+Because of these ownership rules, Rust types are known as affine types, meaning each value may be used at most once.
 This enforces a form of software fault isolation as the owner of a value is solely responsible for its correctness and deallocation.

 When a value goes out of scope, it is dropped by running its destructor.
 The destructor may be programmatically defined through implementing the trait.
 This helps manage resources such as file handles, network sockets, and locks, since when objects are dropped, the resources associated with them are closed or released automatically.